Edward Marshall Hall: Legacy

 Edward Marshall Hall was born and lived at 30 Old Steine, Brighton where there is a commemorative stone plaque on the wall.
 The building today houses one of Brighton's oldest established firms of solicitors, Burt Brill and Cardens, and remains largely unchanged externally and internally.
 Brighton & Hove have named a bus after him.

 The County Borough of Southport named Hall Street after him in his honour.
 In his day, Marshall Hall made and lost many a fortune and was alternately impecunious or well in funds.
 When he died, he was in funds and left a considerable sum of money in a trust to be administered by Inner Temple for the benefit of young barristers starting out on their careers and who were as impecunious as he had been from time to time.
 The fund continues to this day.

+In 1980, Marshall Hall was portrayed by Robert Stephens in an episode of the Granada Television series Lady Killers, which covered the case of Princess Fahmy.
+In the second series he was played by Michael Byrne in two episodes.
 Marshall Hall's career was dramatised in an 8-episode 1989 BBC Two television serial by Richard Cooper, Shadow of the Noose, starring Jonathan Hyde in the lead role and Terry Taplin as Arthur Newton, the leading solicitor who often secured Marshall Hall's services.

 John Mortimer, creator of Rumpole of the Bailey, presented some of Marshall Hall's cases in a 5-part 1996 radio series, starring Tom Baker as Marshall Hall.
 Hall was a famous wit and, in the case of an Irish labourer, when asked by a rather pompous judge, "Is your client not familiar with the maxim res ipsa loquitur?” replied, "My lord, on the remote hillside in County Donegal where my client hails from, they talk of little else".